 Perform four sets of stretch and folds during the bulk, spaced out by 30 minutes.
 Be gentle with your last set of stretch and folds.
 Lift just enough to fold the dough over itself, long before it feels like it would tear.

 As I mentioned earlier through my trials with this bread I’ve noticed the polenta can absorb varying amounts of liquid (weather might also play a factor, as would each different bag of polenta).
 If your dough still feels very wet and soupy after your last set adds in another set of stretch and folds.
-Be flexible here and be prepared to add/remove sets depending on how your dough feels3.
+Be flexible here and be prepared to add/remove sets depending on how your dough feels.

 6. Divide & Preshape – 9:10 p.m.